 19. Math: A Girl Named Digit by Annabel Monaghan

 Farrah “Digit” Higgins is a high school genius and major math geek.
 Off to MIT in the fall, Digit is just trying to get through her senior year of high school.
-When Farrah unknowingly cracks a terrorist group’s number sequence, she gets sucked into a dangerous game of cat-and-mouse.
+When Farrah unknowingly cracks a terrorist group’s number sequence, she gets sucked into a dangerous game.
 She tries to solve the case herself, but runs into trouble when the terrorists catch on to her.
 With the help of a young, hot FBI agent, Digit tries to solve the case and make it through senior year in one piece…literally.